windingtree/developer-portal/docs/orgid/ethereum-setup.md

 Interacting directly with the ORGiD smartcontract let developers freedom to innovate with the Winding Tree marketplace.

+Connecting to an Ethereum node is needed only for advanced usages, for simpler usage developers can rather connect to a GraphQL node, see [How to find other participants](docs/orgid-discover).

 ## Connect to an Ethereum node

 In order to interact with the ORGiD smartcontract, you will need to connect to an Ethereum node.